Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps-2.0.md

     > A. The edition will impact the unit costs for storage.

     > C. The edition will determine the unit costs for the compute credits.

+1193.
+What happens to foreign key constraints when a table is cloned to another database?

+    > C. The cloned table will lose all references to the primary key.

 1197.
 A query is using more credits than expected.
 The Query Profile shows that a majority of the query execution is spent on remote disk I/O. How can this be prevented in the future?